hsm_greatest_failed_art.epI

 - Barsocchini sharing his mindset in 2004

-This is because HSM went viral at the exact moment the medium was changing.
-They caught the last breath of monoculture, everyone watching the same ads, the same premiere, talking about the same thing.
-Everyone was already repping their interests as their core identity⦠right before social platforms could begin to fragment us into our own feeds.
-Locking us down in this cycle where their survival rests on keeping our attention.
+HSM went viral at the exact moment the environment was evolving.
+Remember in 2005, everyone was watching the same ads, the same premieres, talking about the same things.
+Everyone was already repping their interests as their core identity, before algorithms would begin to fragment us into our own feeds.
+Platforms were just newly able to lock us down in this cycle where their survival rests on keeping our attention.
+But hey, that is the goal of most corporations and media anyways…

 Algorithm ate the Medium